 - Review your actual expenses.
-Using the helpful graphs and transactions charts, you two can go over everything.
-Don’t argue about the money already spent, just look at where you want it to go next month.
+Using the helpful graphs and transaction charts, you two can go over everything.
+Don't argue about the money already spent, just look at where you want it to go next month.

 - Create a doable budget.
 Completely cutting out expenses doesn't work for many couples.
 It's better to notch down spending and keep to the budget than eliminate expenses and fall off the bandwagon.
 You want to find a budget that it sustainable to you.